 - Students must develop and implement a residency plan.
 The plan should include professional activities normally associated with life in an educational research institution and academic community setting (e.g., attendance and presentations at professional conferences, professional writing and publications, teaching undergraduate courses, workshops, attendance at doctoral defenses).
 Students may complete these activities collaboratively with faculty members or fellow doctoral students.

-- Upon completion of the coursework and other requirements lists on the students' prospectus and residency plan, the student engages in written and oral comprehensive examinations that covers academic work accomplished during the advisory phase.
+- Upon completion of the coursework and other requirements listed on the student's prospectus and residency plan, the student engages in written and oral comprehensive examinations that cover academic work accomplished during the advisory phase.

 - Upon successful completion of the comprehensive examinations, the student enters into Candidacy, better known as the dissertation phase of the doctoral program.

 - At this point, the student's advisory phase committee is dissolved.
-The student is responsible to then organize a dissertation committee.
+The student is then responsible for organizing a dissertation committee.

 - The Ph.D. candidate organizes her or his dissertation committee.
 This committee contains a minimum of two C&I faculty members and one faculty member from a Kent State University Ph.D. program other than Curriculum and Instruction.

 - The student works with the established committee to successfully write and defend a dissertation proposal.